Who must be consulted TUPE: informing and consulting

 For transfers on or after 1 July 2024

-You must arrange elections for affected employees to vote for representatives if there are no recognised trade union or employee representatives and either:
+The employer must arrange elections for affected employees to vote for representatives if there are no recognised trade union or employee representatives and either:

-• you have 50 or more employees
+• there are 50 or more employees

 • 10 or more employees are transferring

-• you have fewer than 50 employees
+• there are fewer than 50 employees

 • fewer than 10 employees are transferring